lintje/lintje/doc/rules.md

 This rule will also try to trigger on local merge commits in the future.

+### Notes about merge commits

-Note: Merge commits that merge local branches into the repo's main branch do not fail under this rule.
-Merge commits made when merging Pull and Merge requests will also not fail on this rule, these commits are ignored entirely, as they communicate when a Pull/Merge request was accepted and merged into the base branch.
+Merge commits that merge local branches/tags into the repository's branches do not fail under this rule, they are currently ignored, but may fail on this rule in the future.

+Merge commits made when merging Pull and Merge requests will not fail on this rule, these commits are ignored entirely.
+These commits they communicate when a Pull/Merge request was accepted and merged into the base branch.
 This includes commits made by GitHub's "squash and merge" merge strategy.

 ## NeedsRebase